Skip To Main Content

 If a student is sick and unable to come to school, families should notify their building's front office as soon as possible.

-The Willard School District cares about the mental well-being of our students, and we have learned that students who miss school actually tend to feel more anxious and stressed due to falling being.
+The Willard School District cares about the mental well-being of our students, and we have learned that students who miss school actually tend to feel more anxious and stressed due to falling behind.
 Attendance Matters!